-I gotta give it up to Hugh Macleod and his gapingvoid blog, which is full of cartoons that he has drawn on the backs of business cards (like the one pictured above).
-Not only that, his blog’s FULL of creative inspiration, and not only THAT, it has THE BEST article ON creative inspiration.
+You gotta love Hugh Macleod's gapingvoid blog, which is full of cartoons he's drawn on the backs of business cards (like the one pictured above).
+Not only that, his blog’s full of creative inspiration, and not only THAT, he offers THE BEST article ON creative inspiration.

-In it, he offers 31 personal tips that have helped him over the years, which are listed below, and he wrote simple, compelling examples for each tip.
+In it, he provides 31 personal tips that have helped him over the years, which are listed below.
+He also wrote simple, compelling examples for each tip.
 Just exceptional.
 Read it.
 Go here.

 1. Ignore everybody.